Exact Diagonalisation of Photon Bose-Einstein Condensates with Thermo-Optic Interaction: Dimensional Crossover

 \section{Dimensional Crossover}

 With the development of new experimental techniques for micro-structuring the cavity mirrors \cite{Maruo97, Deubel2004, Hohmann2015}, also large trap anisotropies for phBECs can be manufactured.
 Therefore, these techniques allow realising a dimensional crossover from 2D to 1D.
 In this case, the ED method turns out to be essential, since reference \cite{Stein2022b} predicts a considerable enhancement of the effective photon-photon interaction strength.\\ The beginning of the section maps the 2D gas in a strong anisotropic trap onto a 1D gas, which determines the effective 1D interaction strength.
 The latter turns out to depend on the trap-aspect ratio $\lambda$.
 With this at hand, the effective 1D energy spectrum is calculated on the one hand numerically and on the other hand approximated analytically.
 The latter grants access to an approximation formula determining the effective photon-photon interaction strength from the differences of the eigenenergies in the quasi-1D limit.
-Finally, the calculation of the condensate width in the quasi-1D limit shows the significance of the ED method, as the width turns out to deviate from the variational approach presented in \cite{Dung2017}, which is recovered in Appendix \ref{App:Variational}.
+Finally, the calculation of the condensate width in the quasi-1D limit shows the significance of the ED method, as the width turns out to deviate from the variational approach presented in \cite{Dung2017}, which is recovered in \ref{App:Variational}.
+Note that in this chapter the final photon-photon interaction strength $\tilde g(t_\text{end})$ is assumed to be an order of magnitude smaller than in the previous section, such that $\tilde g(t_\text{end}) = 10^{-5}$.
+This adjustment takes into account the assumed shorter condensate lifetime due to the increased photon intensity, resulting from the strong anisotropy.
+Nevertheless, this section shows the strong increase of the effective photon-photon interaction strength due to the dimensional crossover.